 In many instances, this question answers itself.
 Because it needs fixing.
 Again, the leaky roof (the most common problem) comes to mind, and you don’t need anyone to tell you that needs repair.
 So, the real question is, why repair a roof that apparently has no problems?
-If it ain’t broke, don’t fix it, right?
+“If it ain’t broke, don’t fix it”, right?

 It takes experience to know what to look for.
 A few sections down, we get more into this.
 For now, realize that your roof is constantly subjected to normal wear and tear on a good day, and little problems could be occurring which are invisible to you, especially if judging all this from inside your living space.

-Minor repairs done today could cost you say $400.
-Let them grow into bigger problems and roof replacement just months from now means you spend 4, even 5 figures.
-In other words, you took the gamble and lost way more than you otherwise would have.
+Minor repairs done today could cost you say $400-$800.
+Let them grow into bigger problems, and a complete roof replacement just months from now could cost you 4 or 5 figures.
+In other words, you took the gamble and lost way more than you would have otherwise.

 Regular maintenance doesn’t guarantee you’ll get 25 years, but it is a far safer bet.
 A roof’s value includes its aesthetic qualities, or how beautiful your home looks with a nearly new roof.
-But value also relates to how well the roof functions.
+But value also relates to how well a roof functions.
 In reality, this is the fundamental value of a roof.
 This is what you are seeking to maintain, as it will directly impact lifespan.

 Waiting for repairs to pop up and make themselves visible to you is a gamble.
 A huge gamble.
 You can then choose to patch the problem, and if it is truly minor, you’re good to go.
 If it is major, then the patch is just buying time.
 Instead of years, think of it as months.

-With all this said, the other part of maintenance is routine inspections.
-If doing these regularly, say twice a year, then one of those times could be done by you.
+With all this said, the other part of maintenance is routine inspections, especially after any major storms.
+If doing these regularly, say twice a year, then one of those inspections could be done by you.
 The other inspection could be done by a professional contractor who will likely look in places you wouldn’t consider.

 What To Repair?